List open files.

-An open file may be a regular file, a directory, a block special file, a character special file, an executing text reference, a library, a stream or a network file (Internet socket, NFS file or UNIX domain socket.)
-A specific file or all the files in a file system may be selected by path.
+An open file can be a regular file, a directory, a block special file, a character special file, an executing text reference, a library, a stream or a network file (Internet socket, NFS file or UNIX domain socket.)
+A specific file or all the files in a file system can be selected by path.

 Instead of a formatted display, lsof will produce output that can be parsed by other programs.
 See the -F, option description, and the OUTPUT FOR OTHER PROGRAMS section for more information.

 In addition to producing a single output list, lsof will run in repeat mode.
 In repeat mode it will produce output, delay, then repeat the output operation until stopped with an interrupt or quit signal.
 See the +|-r [t] option description for more information.